mrplants/py2tex/README.md

 If you use the [Sublime Text editor](https://www.sublimetext.com), you might find the `pytex.sublime-syntax` file helpful.
 It provides syntax highlighting for pytex files (standard LaTeX outside 🐍 tags, standard python within 🐍 tags).
 Import it using "Tools -> Developer -> New Syntax".

 ## Additional Information
 This utility does not recognize escaped 🐍 tags.
-If you must use 🐍 in your python code, consider using its unicode encoding instead (U+1F40D).
+If you must use 🐍 in your python or LaTeX code, consider using its unicode encoding instead (U+1F40D).